zcvele/OfficeDocs-SkypeForBusiness/Teams/setup-calendar-syncing-with-google-workspace.md

 **Can I sync my Google Calendar for personal use with Teams?**

 - No, it’s currently not possible to sync your Gmail or Google Calendar for personal use with Teams.
 However, you can import your Google Calendar into Microsoft Outlook.
-- You can also use the [Teams Meeting add-on](https://workspace.google.com/marketplace/app/microsoft_teams_meeting) to schedule Teams meetings directly from your Google Calendar for personal use.
+- You can also use the [Teams Meeting add-on in Google Marketplace](https://workspace.google.com/marketplace/app/microsoft_teams_meeting/961264221134) to schedule Teams meetings directly from your Google Calendar for personal use.

 **I previously set up calendar forwarding using this wizard.
 Can I switch to the sync experience?**